karan2808/Cpp-Data-Structures-and-Algorithms/Arrays/README.md

 35. Image Smoother: Given a 2D image matrix M, the goal is to smooth the image in such a way that each pixel value becomes the mean of the 8 neighbors of the pixel and itself.

 36. Count Primes: Given a number n, count the number of prime numbers from 1 to n.

+37. Rotate Image: Given a 2D array of an image, wap to rotate it by 90.